adrobisch/synkr/README.md

 Build
 =====

-syncr uses `sbt` and `sbt-native-packager` which can produce multiple artifacts
+syncr uses `sbt` and `sbt-native-packager` which can produce various package types, see the documentation for details: https://github.com/sbt/sbt-native-packager

 To build a Debian package: